zepinglee/citeproc-js/manual/citeproc-doc.rst

    citeproc.setLangTagsForCslSort(["zh-alalc97", "ja-alalc97"]);

-The processor offers two boolean API methods that are not available via ``default-locale``:
+The processor offers three boolean API methods that are not available via ``default-locale``:

 ``setOriginalCreatorNameFormsOption()``